sbefort/front-end-coding-challenge/README.md

 **Q: Can I rewrite this in React?**

-A: While React is a very popular library today, all of our code is written in Angular and we'd like to see your competancy with our stack.
+A: While React is a very popular library today, all of our code is written in Angular and we'd like to see your competency with our stack.